-James Mainwaring is a composer, songwriter and multi-instrumentalist best known for his saxophone playing in the Mercury Prize Nominated Roller Trio, Tipping Point and Django Django.
-He also performs solo sax sets with effects pedals, fronts alternative band RIIB and is part-time a PhD student at the University of York – recipient of the Sir Jack Lyons Scholarship.
+James Mainwaring is an award winning composer and multi-instrumentalist best known for his saxophone playing in the Mercury Prize Nominated Roller Trio, Tipping Point and Django Django.
+He also performs solo sax sets with effects pedals, fronts alternative band RIIB and is a part-time PhD student at the University of York – recipient of the Sir Jack Lyons Scholarship.